 James also undertakes clearance work, providing commercially aware freedom-to-operate and validity advice to clients.
 He especially enjoys finding creative solutions to the thorniest of problems to help clients achieve their aims.
 James has also played a key role in a multinational litigation where his razor sharp analysis was highly valued by the team.

 James joined Carpmaels & Ransford in 2016 having graduated from the University of Durham with a first-class Masters degree in Theoretical Physics and a string of awards for Outstanding Achievement.
 He studied chaos in systems of quantum vortices in his final year project and has undertaken research into Josephson Junctions in superconductors.
 His academic background helps James grasp the important details of clients’ inventions quickly and achieve robust protection for them.

-Outside of the office, James enjoys keeping fit by running, rowing or cycling.
-He also plays the piano but recommends that others remain out of earshot.
+Away from work, James can be found sailing on the Thames or running along its banks.
+He also plays the piano, but recommends that others remain out of earshot.

 - CertIP Certificate in Intellectual Property Law